SQL Statements

 For more information on the syntax for ROW constructors, see "Constructor Expressions" in the Expression segment.
 See also the Literal Row segment on page 1-1003.

 The row-column SET clause can only support literal values for fields.
 To use a variable to specify a field value, you must select the row into a row variable, use host variables for the individual field values, then update the row column with the row variable.
-For more information, see
+For more information, see "Updating a Row Variable".

 You can use ESQL/C host variables to insert non-literal values as: